vispatster11/nebula-cluster/README.md

 ## CI Pipeline

-This project uses a single, consolidated CI pipeline defined in `.github/workflows/ci-combined.yml`.

-See `PIPELINE.md` for a detailed explanation of the pipeline structure and jobs.
+This project uses a single, consolidated CI pipeline.
+See `PIPELINE.md` for a detailed explanation of the pipeline structure, jobs, and local deployment steps.

 ## Getting Started

-See `PIPELINE.md` for full deployment and testing guide.
+See `PIPELINE.md` for the full deployment and testing guide.